AkshayVarma99/Customer-Segmentation-Analysis-using-K-Means-Clustering/README.md

 Run the customer_segmentation.py script to perform clustering analysis.
 View the results and visualizations generated in the output.

-# Dependencies
-Python 3.x
-pandas
-scikit-learn
-plotly

 # Dataset
 The dataset used for this analysis contains information about customers' spending behavior, age, and annual income.
-It can be found in the data directory.
+It can be found in the directory.